Street names

 Named after the former Vellern pastor and naturalist Bernhard Tümler (1832 in Münster until 1916 in Vellern).

-Probably named after a group of willow trees that stood between the Kollenbach and the upper Stromberger Straße.
-The field name in 1862 is "Verwiedendreisch", indicating a front and a rear Vierweidendreisch.
+Presumably named after a group of willow trees that stood between the Kollenbach stream and the upper Stromberger Straße.
+The field name in 1862 is "Verwiedendreisch", whereby a front and a rear Vierweidendreisch are indicated.
 The oldest names are "by den veer weyden" in 1460, "by den IIII weyden" in 1506, "by den veer weyden" in 1525 and "up den Verwyden" in 1549.

-Named after the Auguste Viktoria AG cement plant, which was started in 1912 but never completed.
+Named after the Auguste Viktoria AG cement works, which was started in 1912 but never completed.

 Von-Hohenhausen-Straße